 DUI & DWI

 If you drive or operate a motor vehicle while under the influence of alcohol, you will be charged with DUI(driving under the influence).
 Especially, DUI is an offense in every state.
-In some states the offense is referred to as driving while intoxicated or DWI.
+In some states, the offense is referred to as driving while intoxicated or DWI.
 You will also be charged with DUI or DWI if you are caught driving or operating a motor vehicle while under the influence of narcotic drugs and certain prescription drugs.
+You can get more information by contacting Thomas Hogan Law Firm, a renowned DUI Lawyers in California.

 Blood Alcohol Concentration